Search bar

 I've found a copy of my commercial textbook online and it's available for free.
 Is this OER and can I list my class as ZTC?

-Short answer, "No." If your commercial textbook is still being sold by the publisher or is an older edition available for purchase through Amazon or other book sellers, it is not and Open Educational Resource.
+Short answer, "No." If your commercial textbook is still being sold by the publisher or is an older edition available for purchase through Amazon or other book sellers, it is not an Open Educational Resource.
 It's likely that the PDF (or other format) that you've found is a pirated copy that was posted illegally and is in violation of copyright.
 Federal investigators recently shut down one of these popular websites and have charged two Russian nationals with criminal copyright infringement, wire fraud, and money laundering for operating Z-Library.

 While it is not illegal to share a link to a website or a link to an individual title hosted on the website, by doing so, you are infringing on the intellectual property rights of the author.
 These types of websites can also sometimes lead to sketchy downloads, which could impact less tech-savvy students by infecting their devices.
 It is also very likely that the PDF you've discovered is not accessible and because it was posted illegally, it could disappear at any time.